 - Light SHIRT or T-SHIRT.

-- Wool or fleece LONG SLEEVE SHIRT with collar.
+- Wool or fleece LONG SLEEVE SHIRT with a collar.

 - FLEECE SWEATER (medium weight).